View a markdown version of this page

 Tool use examples (beta)

 Claude Opus 4.5 supports user-provided examples in tool definitions to increase Claude's tool use performance.
 You can provide examples as full function calls, formatted exactly as real LLM outputs would be, without needing translation into another format.
-To use this feature you must pass the beta header tool-examples-2025-10-29.
+To use this feature, you must include tool-examples-2025-10-29 in the anthropic_beta parameter.

 Tool definition example: